 Community Art Projects

-Over the last 30 years I have experienced and delivered a large variety of projects that demand an understanding of all materials and disciplines whether audio or visual .
+Over the last 30 years I have experienced and delivered a large variety of projects that demand an understanding of all materials and art disciplines.
+Celebrating local and global heritage,environment,culture and art.

 Most Recent completed Projects :